Getting Reacquainted With The Commodore 64

 The results were.. mixed.
 S-video was a disappointment with barely any colour content to the video until I removed the optional 330 Ohm resistor from the chrominance line (this was tested on two separate CRT TVs).
 Afterwards, things improved a little but it was still pale and not particularly crisp.
 The Composite output looked very much like RF, just a little sharper.
 To be fair, the analogue tuner in my TV is excellent so I guess there was little scope for improvement there.

 Neither of the SCART outputs really improved what seems to be a internal design issue with the VIC-II chip: Some colours always look bad when placed next to each other, and there’s still vertical banding and chroma confusion with finely detailed graphics (a pixel-checkerboard pattern shows this quite badly).
 I’m not certain if these things were ever improved much in the later versions of the 64 – the VIC chip certainly has its quirks.

 There was a surprising difference in the sound output.
 Having been used to the C64 sound via the RF signal, I was surprised how crisp SID sounded via the A/V port.
 I’m not sure I like it – the sound is noticeably low-pass filtered via RF (“bassy” or “muffled” depending on your taste) and to me, at least, this gives it a warmer, richer feel (don’t worry, that’s as close to audiophile terminology as I go!)

-So yeah, a SCART cable is a nice extra to have around but honestly if your analogue tuner is half decent and the C64’s RF modulator works OK – personally I’d stick with that.
+So yeah, a SCART cable is a nice extra to have around but honestly if your TV’s analogue tuner is half decent and the C64’s RF modulator works OK (they do degrade) – you’ll be fine with that.

 The next step was to decide what to do for loading.
 (After testing some tape games to put on ebay, the C2N was soon packed back in its box :) The solutions appeared to be..